Death of a Loved One

 Note: Be aware of all possible settlement options.
 Insurers may offer various settlement terms, such as a lump sum payment or annuitized payments (fixed amounts) over a period of years.
 Carefully consider your circumstances before deciding.
 A lump sum can help pay off immediate financial needs, but a payment plan can provide long-term income security.
 Consult with your financial advisor before making a decision.

-• Social Security – You may qualify for Social Security benefits.
+- Social Security – You may qualify for Social Security benefits or an adjustment in the benefits you already receive.

 If your deceased spouse was still working at the time of death, there are a number of things you should check into, such as: